Find out how binary options work and what our concerns are.

 Binary option consumers typically lose money, and these losses can be significant.

 A key risk of the product is the fact that they are typically priced in a similar manner to fixed odds bets, since their value is determined by the probability of an event happening.
 Investors are offered higher returns for lower probability events and lower returns for higher probability events.
 For investors to make a profit from trading they need to ‘beat the odds’ on a regular basis, which a majority of investors do not.

 This feature, along with the short duration of trades, can cause addictive behaviour typically associated with gambling.

-Regulation of binary options in the UK
+Are binary options banned in the UK?

 Prior to 3 January 2018, binary options were regulated by the UK’s Gambling Commission.
 If you want to make a complaint against a binary option firm relating to a bet made before 3 January 2018, you should register your complaint with the dispute resolution body of the firm.
 For more information, visit the Gambling Commission's website.

 UK consumers have been targeted by binary options investment scams, which commonly promise higher than average returns for bets that never occur and manipulate software to distort prices and payouts.
 They also commonly refuse to return client funds and break all contact with customers.